-- Expenses related to other family members – e.g. food, healthcare, child/parent-care
+- Expenses related to other family members (i.e. food, healthcare, child/parent-care)

 While housing and utilities expenses may be requested for your general household, other eligible expenses may only be requested for your own individual purposes.
 If you receive a grant, you will be required to certify your use of the funds for the expenses itemized in your application, and provide copies of your tax returns for the last two years you have filed.

-Mollie Quinlan-Hayes, Program Coordinator, Rauschenberg Grants, reviews the guidelines and application form of the Rauschenberg Dancer Emergency Grants and respond to frequently asked questions.
+In this recorded information session, Mollie Quinlan-Hayes, Program Coordinator, Rauschenberg Grants, will review the guidelines and application form of the Rauschenberg Dancer Emergency Grants and responds to frequently asked questions.

 NYFA is committed to supporting artists from every background, and at all stages in their creative careers.
 We strongly encourage artists of color, LGBTQ+ artists, artists with disabilities, and artists living outside of the East and West coasts to apply.